BANDIT QUEEN

 Amanda D'Archangelis (Music & Book) and Sami Horneff (Lyrics & Book) met in the world-renowned BMI Lehman Engel Musical Theatre Workshop.
 After being paired for the final project of their first year course, D'Archangelis and Horneff quickly realized they had found a life-long partnership.

 That class assignment later developed into their first full-length musical together (and their Off-Broadway debut as a team).
 Single Rider ran at the Players Theatre in Greenwich Village for five weeks in the summer of 2018 and was subsequently presented in a workshop at the University of Alabama.
-Single Rider had it’s high school premiere in 2024 at The Altamont School in Birmingham, AL. This production won the top prize at both the regional and national-level Trumbauer Theatre competitions and was presented as the first-ever Studio entry at the 2025 Southeastern Theatre Conference.
+Single Rider had its high school premiere in 2024 at The Altamont School in Birmingham, AL. This production won the top prize at both the regional and national-level Trumbauer Theatre competitions and was presented as the first-ever Studio entry at the 2025 Southeastern Theatre Conference.

 Their work has also been performed at famed concert venues across New York City, including The Green Room 42, The Duplex, Prohibition NYC, Lincoln Center, Rockwood Music Hall, The Bitter End, The Metropolitan Room, and Feinstein's/54 Below.
 D'Archangelis and Horneff also wrote two songs for the feature film A Ring for Christmas, which played on the UPtv network throughout the 2020 holiday season and is now available on Prime Video.
 In 2019, they were named York Theatre Company’s New/Emerging/Outstanding (NEO) Writers, and in 2023, they were Artists in Residence at The Legacy Theatre in Branford, CT.
 In 2024, their work was also highlighted as part of Playbill’s Songwriter Series.
 They are 2025 Finalists for the Rhinebeck Writer’s Retreat, Artists in Residence at Drama Club Camp, and Grand Prize Winners of the Write Out Loud Songwriting Contest.